hack-technicolor/hack-technicolor/docs/Firmware Repository.md

 | 1      | [18.1.c.0241-950-RA](http://fwstore.bdms.telstra.net/Technicolor_vcnt-a_CRF899-18.1.c.0241-950-RA/vcnt-a_CRF899-18.1.c.0241-950-RA.rbi) |
 | 1      | [18.1.c.0283-950-RA](http://fwstore.bdms.telstra.net/Technicolor_vcnt-a_CRF916-18.1.c.0283-950-RA/vcnt-a_CRF916-18.1.c.0283-950-RA.rbi) |
 | 2      | [18.1.c.0347-950-RC](http://fwstore.bdms.telstra.net/Technicolor_vcnt-a_CRF947-18.1.c.0347-950-RC/vcnt-a_CRF947-18.1.c.0347-950-RC.rbi) |

 ### What to do if your firmware is not listed here

 If you want to get an image of a Technicolor firmware which is not listed here you have two main options:

 - Try searching very deeply in the web for the original RBI file.
-Most ISP's keep all firmwares released via remote upgrade on their server, so you may resort into just guessing the right URL
+Most ISP's keep all firmware's released via remote upgrade on their server, so you may resort into just guessing the right URL

 - Try getting root access on a device currently running the firmware you are looking for and grab a dump of its firmware partitions (banks)